 Christ School’s arts curriculum fosters the critical thinking, communication, and creative problem solving skills valuable to any classroom or professional setting.
 Our department believes in the power of the arts to unite diverse peoples, spark conversation and change, and provide a means for personal expression.
-Our variety of studio courses take place in our new arts facility, the Kennedy-Herterich Art Building.
+Our variety of studio courses take place in the Kennedy-Herterich Art Building, which opened in 2016.

 The art department enters student work in several local arts competitions, including the regional Scholastic Competition, the district Congressional Art Contest, the STA Art Contest, and the Brevard College Small Works Exhibit.
 Students are also encouraged to publish their work in Christ School's annual journal of writing and art, the Struan, as well as display their artwork in our two beautiful gallery spaces on campus.